iorodeo/panels_g4_docs/_build/html/_sources/components.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The comm sub-panel contains a single atmega328 micro-controller which
 communicates with the display controller over SPI.
 The comm sub-panel's sole
-resposibility is is to receive pattern data from the controller (via SPI) and
+resposibility is to receive pattern data from the controller (via SPI) and
 send it on to the driver sub-panel (via I2C).

 .. figure:: _static/atmega_comm_front.png